 Will there be childcare or programming for children?

-During our 7-week pilot, we will offer nursery care for infants and children up to age 4.
+We will offer nursery care for infants and children up to age 4 at both services.
 This will be included in the registration process so our Nursery Team can be prepared for your kids.
-Older children and youth are welcome to sit with families in the sanctuary during worship.
-At the end of this pilot period, we will reevaluate our needs around children’s ministries and make any adjustments or expansions at that time.

 How will we be handling the offering?